tari/taricorp.net/content/posts/2023/video-squisher/index.md

 }
 ```

 There might be a slightly better way to handle this, but I wasn't able to quickly discern it.
-The `Promise` returned by `fetchEventSource()` resolves successfully in some cases, so there's probably a detail that wasn't obvious to me.
-In any case, depending on exceptions to close a connection works okay.
+The `Promise` returned by `fetchEventSource()` resolves successfully in some cases, so there's probably a detail that wasn't obvious to me.[^http1] In any case, depending on exceptions to close a connection works okay.

+[^http1]: `http.server` speaks HTTP 1.0 and closes the connection when it's
+done responding to a request by default, which might confuse event source clients and
+cause this awkwardness.
+Using a chunked transfer encoding and speaking
+HTTP 1.1 might prevent that (by making it clear when the stream ends),
+but is somewhat more complex to handle on the server.

 It's worth realizing here that my implementation of this application is completely unable to reconnect in case of connection loss because the server is entirely stateless: it is impossible to resume a stream because
 any information about the transcode process will be lost when the connection to the server for a given request is closed.
 For personal use and limited applications I don't mind, but a public tool might want to be more robust and pay the associated complexity costs.